Split Before, Together Now: History

 By the end of spring 2006, two bands of Hair Peace Salon and Jitters decided to unite on a single disc.
-In fall 2006 Jitters presented the single “Pick Me Up,” while Hair Peace Salon was preparing a maxi-single on 5 songs, but since a full album would not work out from such a number of tracks, the friendly bands decided to put together a split album.
-According to Artur Luchkov, drummer of Hair Peace Salon, it had had already accumulated material, which would be enough for a solo album, but the band had not “matured for an album” yet.
+In fall 2006 Jitters presented the single "Pick Me Up", while Hair Peace Salon was preparing a maxi-single on 5 songs, but since a full album would not work out from such a number of tracks, the friendly bands decided to put together a split album.
+According to Artur Luchkov, drummer of Hair Peace Salon, it had already accumulated material, which would be enough for a solo album, but the band had not “matured for an album” yet.
 Already in the early spring of 2007, in a conversation with BelGazeta, impresario Jan Busiel pinned “high hopes” on the next single of Hair Peace Salon.

-After the attempts of Hair Peace Salon to play with session keyboardists for a few quarters, including on stage during the festival “Acoustics of Spring” in March 2007, in connection with Konstantin Karman's six-month foreign business trip, at the end of 2007 the number of official band members increased.
+After the attempts of Hair Peace Salon to play with session keyboardists for a few quarters, including on stage during the festival "Acoustics of Spring" in March 2007, in connection with Konstantin Karman's six-month foreign business trip, at the end of 2007 the number of official band members increased.
 Konstantin paused the existence of his band Jitters and was invited to play in Hair Peace Salon on a regular basis.
 The ex-leader of Jitters was very pleased that he played music together then.
 It is noticeable that the former bassist and vocalist became keyboardist and vocalist of Hair Peace Salon, because the band already had a bass player, while the artist who had been known to the guys from joint performances bought a Roland JP-8000 synthesizer during a business trip to Scotland, which served as the material basis to positively respond to the proposal of the colleagues to change his profile.